caraya/gulp-starter-2021/src/md-content/building-a-new-toolset.md

 I will pick one tool as an example, most tools work the same.

+We first require the necessary Node modules and the functions from within out utils package.

 ```js
 const path = require('path');
 const spawn = require('cross-spawn');